Strike Up Your Sense of Adventure!

 Southwest Colorado’s San Juan Mountains are home to some of the world’s richest gold and silver finds.
 Back in the 1870s, gold was found here and dozens of small mining towns grew into flourishing communities.

-Places like Ouray, Silverton, Telluride (and a whole lot more that are lost to history) sprang up, sometimes overnight.
+Places like Ouray, Silverton, Telluride, Lake City (and a whole lot more that are lost to history) sprang up, sometimes overnight.
 Thousands of men came from all over the world looking for their fortune.

 Today, you can drive down old mountain trails and see ghost towns along with their old mining buildings.
 Most of the old mines are sealed for the public’s protection.
 Some remote mines can be entered, but years of neglect have left them hazardous.
 Drive a short distance south of Ouray to view the Red Mountain Mining district - home to thousands of mines.